charitarthchugh/remora.fish/README.md

 - autonvm - automatically set the node version (includes installing) defined in the current directory if nvm is present

+- autovenv - auto-activates a python venv even if you are in a subdirectory of one (Thanks @timothybrown)

 ### Installation

 #### Using [Fisher](https://github.com/jorgebucaran/fisher):